verronpro/blog/_posts/2023-03-01-monthly-commit-level-up-toolchain.md

 - **Eliminate setup tax:** The dev container is executable onboarding.
 It encodes the environment contract so a contributor—or future you—doesn't rediscover dependencies on every machine.

 > **💭 Maintainer Note:**
-> "As a solo maintainer, every hour spent helping someone set up their environment is an hour *not* spent fixing bugs or adding features.
+> As a solo maintainer, every hour spent helping someone set up their environment is an hour *not* spent fixing bugs or adding features.
 The dev container isn't laziness—it's survival.
-When a contractor opens a PR and their first message is 'tests pass locally,' not 'how do I install Maven?', that's a win."
+When a contractor opens a PR and their first message is 'tests pass locally,' not 'how do I install Maven?', that's a win.

 ## Design Decisions